brsynth/rp3_dcache/README.md

-# Database based cache to dope data retrieval for RetroPath 3.0
+# Database based cache to dope data retrieval for RetroPath RL

-Here it is a two components cache system to dope the result retrieval from reaction rules results, to be used with RetroPath 3.0.
+Here it is a two components cache system to dope the result retrieval from reaction rules results, to be used with RetroPath RL.
 The 2 components are:

-- A python module to be imported in RetroPath 3.0
+- A python module to be imported in RetroPath RL
 - A Mongo database, which should be started independently (see "How to run the database in the background")